-We absolutely love granola but know that most store-bought versions can be high in calories and contain loads of sugar and oils that can be more harmful than helpful.
-Today, we're sharing a paleo-friendly, gluten-free granola recipe that not only contains heart-healthy fats but is also a great source of protein and fiber that will help you get through the day.
+Today, we're sharing a paleo-friendly, gluten-free granola recipe that not only contains heart-healthy fats but is also a great source of protein and fiber that will help your clients power through the day.

 Click here to add this recipe to your client’s meal plan.

 This recipe is...

 Digging into a handful of granola mid-day is probably my absolute favorite, but here are some other ways your client’s can enjoy the recipe!